gnush/android-jetpack-compose-training/README.md

 ### Unit 3: Display lists and use Material Design
 1. More Kotlin fundamentals   [✓]
 2. Build a scrollable list    [✓]
-3. Build beautiful apps       [_]
+3. Build beautiful apps       [✓]

+### Unit 4: Navigation and app architecture
+1. Architecture Components
+2. Navigation in Jetpack Compose
+3. Adapt for different screen sizes

 #### Next
-Unit3: Build beatiful apps -> Practice: 30 days
+Unit4